stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 	Worker is a system that uses separate **threaded** Apache processes.
 In this system you will be running [FastCGI](https://en.wikipedia.org/wiki/FastCGI) with [mod_fastcgi](http://www.fastcgi.com/mod_fastcgi/docs/mod_fastcgi.html) or possibly [mod_fcgid](http://httpd.apache.org/mod_fcgid/) to execute PHP.
 This is significantly more memory efficient than the prefork system, but the overall performance difference is debatable.
 The speed at which the server works may or may not be improved, but FastCGI is, in general, faster for PHP scripts.

 	However, if you want <abbr title="Alternative PHP Cache">APC</abbr> (which you do) you should know that there are [caching issues with APC and and mod_fcgid](https://bugs.php.net/bug.php?id=57825) that we cannot work around right now, so the best option is to use the slightly older and slower mod_fastcgi with [php-fpm](http://php-fpm.org/).
-In addition to the threading and APC issue with fcgid, some older PHP code will not play well with a FastCGI environment (e.g. older mediawiki versions).
+In addition to the threading and APC issue with fcgid, some older PHP code will not play well with a FastCGI environment (e.g. older MediaWiki versions).
 Modern PHP code should not have any issues in this environment but it may be something you need to consider.

 	Moving forward I suspect that MPM worker with php-fpm will probably become the default setup because of its speed and memory efficiency.